 Ticket prices depend on how early you book and if you’re booking a specific train or want to be flexible.
 There are three main fare categories: Advance, Off-Peak or Anytime.
 Advance are cheapest and can be booked 8–12 weeks in advance, but are non-transferable so you’re tied to a specific train.
 Off-Peak services are valid on any train outside weekday peak hours.
 And Anytime are the most expensive but can be bought on the day and used on any train.

 You can also save a third on all rail fares with a Railcard*.
-These cost £30 and there are different versions for 16–25s, 25–30s, Seniors and Disabled People.
+These cost £30 with different versions for 16–25s, 25–30s, Seniors and Disabled People.
 You can also get a Two Together railcard for two named adults travelling together, or a Friends and Family Railcard for up to four adults and four children.
 Both UK and overseas residents are eligible.

 The railpass option

 There are various rail passes available, and which you’re eligible for depends on where you live.
-If you live outside the UK, you can can get a InterRail/Eurail* (InterRail is for European residents and Eurail is for non-European residents) or BritRail pass.
-They all work in a similar way and cover either a set period of time or a certain number of travel days.
+If you live outside the UK, you can can get a InterRail/Eurail* pass (InterRail is for European residents and Eurail is for non-European residents) or BritRail pass.
+They work in a similar way and cover either a set time period or a certain number of travel days.

 Passholders are recommended to make seat reservations – though it’s probably only worth doing for long-distance services or at busy peak times so you’re guaranteed to get a seat – which you can do for free at any UK train station up to two hours before departure.

-There are also Rover tickets available – these give you unlimited train travel either all across the UK or in a designated region, and both UK and overseas residents are eligible.
+Rover tickets are also available, which give you unlimited train travel either all across the UK or in a certain region, and are available to both UK and overseas residents.
 For this itinerary you would need an All-Line Rover for 7 Days, but at £540 adults/£270 children it’s pretty pricey so you’re likely to be better off booking individual tickets.

 How to book

-There are a variety of websites where you can book UK train journeys, but most charge a booking fee.
-To avoid the fee you can either book direct with one of the train operating companies or with Raileasy* – you can use international credit cards and either use a mobile ticket on your phone or collect them from a ticket machine or a counter at the station.
+There are a variety of websites where you can book UK train journeys, but some charge a booking fee.
+To avoid fees you can book with Transport for Wales* and either use a mobile ticket on your phone or collect them from a ticket machine or a counter at the station.
 Or if you have an international credit card you can book with The Trainline* for a small fee.